 One of the first clues that SNH would be unwilling to cooperate was visible on the warning signs placed around Birk Knowes (above).
 They contain a subtle message.
 The warning signs are also written in foreign languages, namely Dutch, German, and French.
 French and German are understandable choices.
-But, remarkably, Dutch was chosen even though Dutch people have the highest non-native English proficiency in the world.
+But, remarkably, Dutch was chosen even though Dutch people have the highest non-native English proficiency in the world and a relatively small population.
 Spanish would have been a more sensible choice over Dutch as it is the second most common language in the world.
 There is no plausible reason for a Dutch warning.
 However, we are Dutch and we were not in SNH’s good books.
 The Dutch warning was most likely a message to us, and it did not look like SNH was going to cooperate.

 Despite this, in the years following the plunder we had frequently asked SNH about progress concerning Birk Knowes access.
 Colin MacFadyen, the SNH geology advisor, kept us apprised of the situation and by the year 2000 it sounded likely that we would be able to continue research after a 5 year hiatus, as explained below:

-The survey was not completed yet but MacFadyen was confident about a positive outcome and even said that there is little doubt that we would be able to continue work at Birk Knowes.
+The survey was not completed yet but Colin MacFadyen was confident about a positive outcome and even said that there is little doubt that we would be able to continue work at Birk Knowes.
 He also acknowledged that it was our work which showed the “increasing significance of the site“.